akashnigam010/learnings/reactjs/reactjs-notes.md

 - React only recognizes 2 changes - state and props
 - In above example, when the state changed, the corresponding `props` being passed into Person component also changed

-Functional Components with React Hooks (useState)
+Functional Components with React Hooks (useState) - State Management
 ---

 - First we change our class based component to functional component